NittanyLion/Grumps.jl/docs/src/extending.md

 # Extending Grumps

 Grumps can be extended in multiple ways.
-Below two possibilities are discussed, namely introducing a new *estimator* and introducing a new *integrator*.
+Below three possibilities are discussed, namely using an existing estimator for a different data format, introducing a new *estimator*, and introducing a new *integrator*.

+## using a new data format

+The most general way of doing this is to fill the `GrumpsData` object with something of your own creation.
+An easier way of doing this is to use the `UserEnhancement` argument in the call to [`Data()`](@ref).

+!!! danger "The user enhancement code has not been tested yet and needs work."
+    Use it at your own risk.

 ## adding a new estimator